elastic/harp/samples/onboarding/2-secret-container/2-specifications.md

 #### Container identities

-Container identities are `X25519` keypairs where public key is used as a `recipient` and private key as container key to unseal the secret container.
+Container identities are `X25519` key pairs where public key is used as a `recipient` and private key as container key to unseal the secret container.

 > No container identity revocation list is implemented, if a key is compromised